-- Major Controls - Timeliness of Entries All entries are made soon after the underlying accounting event to ensure the financial records and reporting is current. - Support Documentation All entries are supported by adequate documentation that clearly shows the justification and authorization for the transaction. - Audit Trail A complete audit trail is maintained by the use of reference codes from source documentation through the books of original entry and General Ledger, to periodic reporting statements.
+- Timeliness of Entries All entries are made soon after the underlying accounting event to ensure the financial records and reporting is current. - Support Documentation All entries are supported by adequate documentation that clearly shows the justification and authorization for the transaction. - Audit Trail A complete audit trail is maintained by the use of reference codes from source documentation through the books of or giving in al entry and General Ledger, to periodic reporting statements.